 as if she's somewhere other than the hushed

-holy temple of the HEB.
+holy temple of the H.E.B.
 As we look on, we

 with our full grocery carts, our too long lists